NobleOsinachi/worded-nextjs/README.md

 # Worded Next Js

-This repository is a clone of [worded.netlify.app](https://worded.netlify.app) implemented using Next.js.
+This repository is a clone of [worded.netlify.app](https://worded.netlify.app) owned by [@ChukwuTosin_](https://github.com/folucode) implemented using Next.js.
 It serves as a learning project for JavaScript and Next.js, and aims to replicate the functionalities of the original website.

+This project is designed to facilitate learning about TypeScript and Next.js.
+The goal is to utilize Next.js's modular architecture to implement the functionalities of the original website in an efficient and organized manner.
+By leveraging the out-of-the-box features provided by Next.js, such as server-side rendering, routing, and component-based development, we can create a scalable and maintainable version of the Worded game!

 # Project Background
-The project was initially started in 2020 as a final project of the Learn Javascript Online training organised for UNILAG students during the lockdown period.
-Now, with the knowledge gained from learning Next.js, I intend to reimplement the same project using the Next JS framework in Typescript.
+The project was originally initiated in 2020 as a final project for the *Learn Javascript Online* training program organized by some UNILAG students during the lockdown period.
+Having acquired knowledge about Next.js, I now plan to redevelop the project using the Next.js framework along with Typescript.
+This transition will allow me to leverage the benefits of Next.js, such as server-side rendering, efficient routing, and improved type safety through Typescript.
+By combining these technologies, I aim to enhance the project's functionality, maintainability, and overall development experience.

 # Installation
 To run this project locally, please follow these steps: